emqx/emqx-docs/en_US/tutorial/deploy.md

 ## Deploying on private network

-### Direct connection of EMQ X cluster
+### Direct connection of EMQX cluster

- *EMQ X* cluster should be DNS-resolvable and the clients access the cluster via domain name or IP list:
+ *EMQX* cluster should be DNS-resolvable and the clients access the cluster via domain name or IP list:

-1. Deploy *EMQ X* cluster.
-Please refer to the sections of ‘Installation’ and ‘*EMQ X* nodes clustering’ for details.
+1. Deploy *EMQX* cluster.
+Please refer to the sections of ‘Installation’ and ‘*EMQX* nodes clustering’ for details.
 2. Enable the access to the MQTT ports on the firewall (e.g. 1883, 8883).
-3. Client devices access the *EMQ X* cluster via domain name or IP list.
+3. Client devices access the *EMQX* cluster via domain name or IP list.

 ::: tip
  This kind of deployment is NOT recommended.